Open-ATS-Github/Newone/README.md

 - open-source hardware, hole vehicle 3D-printable
   - 3D-printed ball bearing (printable in one piece without any support)
   - 3D-printed flexible tires (airless, filaflex 82A)
-- insertable metal springs on all axis
+- insertable metal springs on all axes
 - assembly with only M3-screws and threaded brass inserts
 - support structures rarely required, low part count, easy assemply